Beautiful aerial sunset view of Verona historic cityscape with Adige River, Veneto region, Italy

 Off-season (lower prices)

-Verona, Italy is a Moderate destination perfect for romantic and history.
+Verona, Italy is a destination with a temperate climate, perfect for Roman opera and Valpolicella wine.
 The best time to visit is Apr, May, Sep, & Oct, when weather conditions are ideal.
-Budget travelers can explore from $108/day, while mid-range trips average $249/day.
+Budget travel costs around $118/day, while mid-range trips average $272/day.
 EU citizens need only ID.

 /day